 The school counselor’s office is located on the middle level of Skinner Library.
 Call 828-254-6345, Ext.
 4040.

 All new students receive an Apple laptop on Opening Day as part of the school's 1-to-1 laptop program.
 Student laptops are pre-loaded with Microsoft Office.
 Robust wireless access is available across campus for students, faculty members, alumni, and guests.
 Besides the school-issued laptops, students have access to an iMac computer lab in the Library.
 All dorm rooms are equipped with high-speed Internet connections and wifi access.
-IT support is in place for both PCs and Macs.
 SMART Boards are equipped in most classrooms.
 Apple TV devices support Airplay from teacher laptops and iPads.

 The Learning Center